Afghanistan: migrant health guide

 - immunise appropriately babies born to mothers who are hepatitis B positive, and follow-up accordingly

-Afghanistan has a considerably higher prevalence of hepatitis C than the UK, so consider screening for hepatitis C if other risk factors apply.
+The prevalence of hepatitis C is higher than the UK, so consider screening for hepatitis C if other risk factors apply.

 Polio is endemic in Afghanistan, so:

 - be alert for signs and symptoms of polio in anyone arriving from Afghanistan, and investigate as appropriate

 - ensure all new entrants are brought up to date with the UK immunisation schedule, including polio vaccine as required